Ukraine Vs. Russia With Dilyana Gaytandzhieva & Chase Geiser | OAP #74

 So this is Europe.

-This is Europe in the 21st century.
+This is Europe in 21st century.

 So we can face up to three years for telling the story of the children in Donbass that were killed.

-This is Europe, and they claim to be the democracy of the world.
+This is Europe and they claim to be the democracy of the world.

 Yes.